 Essential oil diffusers and humidifiers may seem like two peas in a pod, but you’ll be surprised to know how different they are.
-They generally used for similar purposes, but usually vary in size and efficiency.
+They are generally used for similar purposes but usually vary in size and efficiency.
 Although it’s possible to substitute a diffuser with a humidifier, there are certain factors you need to consider.

 Differences Between Diffuser and Humidifier

 To answer your question, we first need to look at the subtle and significant differences between a diffuser and a humidifier.
 Both of these appliances are used to moisturize the air and raise the humidity in a particular area.
 However, they each have their ways of doing it.

 Humidifiers are ideally used in areas with cold climates to keep the temperature crisp and comforting.
 During winter, most people in cold countries have their furnaces running throughout the day.
 Thus, a humidifier consists of a reservoir that contains around a gallon of water.

 They are usually larger than diffusers and have higher storage capacity.
 Out of all the different types of humidifiers, ultrasonic humidifiers are the most similar to essential oil diffusers.
 These devices break the water with the help of ultrasonic waves and convert it into a fine mist.